simeononsecurity/simeononsecurity.ch/content/articles/navigating-common-system-errors_-strategies-to-resolve-without-panic/index.en.md

 1. Develop comprehensive test plans that cover all aspects of the system, including functional, performance, and security testing.
 2. Use a combination of manual and automated testing techniques to maximize test coverage and efficiency.
-3. Conduct regular regression testing to ensure that system updates or changes do not introduce new errors.
+3. Conduct regular regression testing to ensure that system updates or changes don't introduce new errors.
 4. Implement a bug tracking system to effectively manage and prioritize reported issues.
 5. Involve stakeholders and end-users in the testing process to gather feedback and validate the system's usability.